 - wet brush

-To create this hairstyle, part the hair in the middle halfway down the head.
+To create this hairstyle, part the hair in the middle halfway down the head using the rattail comb.
 Section it off by drawing another part starting behind the ear and meeting at the middle part.
 Use an elastic to separate it and repeat the same thing on the other side.
 You are left with a section at the back which you will also need to separate with an elastic.

 Now choose one side to start on and create your dutch/inverted braid.
+Spray the front of the hair with the spray gel to help keep baby hairs back.
 Extend the braid another 2-4 inches and finish it off with an elastic.
 Repeat on the other side.

 Next, you need to use your comb to draw a diagonal line from the bottom part of the braid where you stopped adding in hair, toward the middle.
 Repeat on the other side.
 It should look like a triangle.
 Then use your comb to remove about 1″ off the tip of the triangle.
 This becomes your third strand for braiding.